 Inflation results from a lack of balance between aggregate supply and aggregate demand for services and goods.
 Thus, whenever there is higher aggregate demand as compared to the aggregate supply- prices witness a continuous rise.

-12 Causes of Inflation
+Study of 12 Causes of Inflation

 There are several causes of inflation.
 Here we shall discuss a few of them.